Development

 build tooling, it should pick the right one automatically through the entry

-In order to add a local development version of aepp-sdk to a project, npm link
+In order to add a local development version of aepp-sdk to a project, npm link1 can be used.